 We’re here to support your success

-Student Affairs is 800+ people across 23 campus departments dedicated to helping UW–Madison students succeed in and out of the classroom.
+Student Affairs is 900+ people across multiple campus units dedicated to helping UW–Madison students succeed in and out of the classroom.
 We celebrate diversity and creating a welcoming and safe community where all students can grow.
-Our programs and services cover areas including health and well-being, identity and inclusion, leadership and engagement, and student advocacy.
+Our programs and services cover areas including health and well-being, identity and inclusion, leadership and community engagement, and student advocacy.

 Create your Wisconsin Experience